On the image of higher signature maps: A refined conjecture on the image of the quadratic real cycle class map

-As indicated in the introduction, it is not reasonable to expect the map $\gamma^c(X,\Lc)$ to be surjective as the following basic obstruction shows.
+As indicated in the introduction, it is not reasonable to expect the map $\gamma^c(X,\Lc)$ to be surjective in general as the following basic obstruction indicates.

-\begin{exe} Let $X$ be a connected smooth $\Rb$-scheme of dimension $\leqslant 3$.
+\begin{exe} Let $X$ be a connected smooth variety over $\Rb$ of dimension $\leqslant 3$.
 By \cite[Corollary 7.2]{balmerGerstenWittSpectral2002}, the map $\Wr(X)\rightarrow\Hr^0(X,\Wbf)$ induced by sheafification is then an isomorphism.
 It follows that $\gamma^0(X)$ and the global signature map $\sign:\Wr(X)\rightarrow\Hr^0(X(\Rb),\Zb)$ have the same image.
 We view the elements of $\Hr^0(X(\Rb),\Zb)$ as families of integers indexed by the connected components of $X(\Rb)$.
-If $b\in\Wr(X)$, then since the rank and signature of a symmetric bilinear form over $X$ are equal mod $2$, $\sign(b)$ is a tuple of either all even or all odd integers.
+If $b\in\Wr(X)$, then since the rank and signature of a symmetric bilinear form over $X$ are equal mod $2$, the integers appearing in the tuple $\sign(b)$ are either all even or all odd.
 This condition defines a subgroup $\Gamma$ of $\Hr^0(X(\Rb),\Zb)$ which is strict if $X(\Rb)$ has at least two connected components.
 In fact, \cite[Theorem (10.4) iv)]{knebuschAlgebraicCurvesReal1976a} states that the image of the signature map is precisely $\Gamma$ if the dimension $d$ of $X$ is $1$.
-This is precisely Proposition \ref{prop:image_signature_map} with trivial twisting line bundle in view of the isomorphism $\Wr(X)\xrightarrow{\cong}\Hr^0(X,\Wbf)$; since \cite[Corollary 7.2]{balmerGerstenWittSpectral2002} also yields an isomorphism $\Wr(X,\Lc)\cong\Hr^0(X,\Wbf(\Lc))$, we may also regard Proposition \ref{prop:image_signature_map} as a generalisation of Knebusch's computation to arbitrary twisting line bundle. \end{exe}
+This is precisely Proposition \ref{prop:image_signature_map} with trivial twisting line bundle in view of the isomorphism $\Wr(X)\xrightarrow{\cong}\Hr^0(X,\Wbf)$; since \cite[Corollary 7.2]{balmerGerstenWittSpectral2002} also yields an isomorphism $\Wr(X,\Lc)\cong\Hr^0(X,\Wbf(\Lc))$, we may regard Proposition \ref{prop:image_signature_map} as a generalisation of Knebusch's computation to arbitrary twisting line bundle. \end{exe}